 Oregon Workers Relief Fund Causa, Latino Network, Voz Worker Education Project, and Pineros y Campesinos Unidos del Noroeste (PCUN) have created this fund to provide cash assistance to Immigrant Oregon workers who are being left out of the Federal Stimulus package.

-Feed the Mass and Ecotrust have teamed up to create The Fed Project, serving approx 600 meals/week at the Redd Community Kitchen (831 SE Salmon St) Monday-Tuesday from noon-1pm at the entrance on SE 9th Street.
+NEW!
+Feed the Mass and Ecotrust have teamed up to create The Fed Project, serving approx 600 meals/week at the Breathe Building (2305 SE 50th St) Mondays, Wednesdays, and Fridays from noon-1pm.
 Anyone who needs a meal is welcome, no questions asked.
+Or sign up to receive meals delivered to your home on Monday, Wednesday and Friday.
+Submit a request form and start receiving meals within 4-7 days.

 Crisis Kitchen PDX in SE is cooking meals and distributing them to people who need them.
 Visit the website to place a food order for pick up the next day.